 Indiana does not have a covenant marriage option.

 The fees vary slightly from one Indiana county to another, so it's good to call ahead to find out the exact cost.
 In general, Indiana residents can expect to pay $18, while residents of other states or countries will pay around $60.

 Most counties only accept cash or money orders as payment and it's wise to assume that personal checks are not accepted.

 No other tests are required in Indiana to get married.

-A certified copy of your birth certificate is required.
-If you are 17 years old you must apply for the license with both parents (or the person with legal custody).
+For anyone under 18, a certified copy of your birth certificate is required.
+If you are 17 years old, you must apply for the license with both of your parents or legal guardians.
 They will need to sign the consent portion of the application.

 Copy of Certificate of Marriage

 If you need a copy of your official marriage certificate in Indiana, contact the clerk of court in the county where it was issued.

 There is a public library of marriages available online through the Indiana State Department of Health.
 This can be useful if you're researching your family's genealogy.
 The website also provides a downloadable State Form 54764 if you need to purchase a copy of a marriage record.

 The above information is intended only as guidance to help you get started in the marriage application process.
 It should not be regarded as legal advice and you should contact an attorney if you have any questions.
 Additionally, it's best to verify all information with your local county clerk prior to making any wedding plans as state and county requirements change frequently.